chriskrycho/ember-rfcs/text/0000-improved-ember-registry-apis.md

 lookup({ type: 'service', name: 'foo'})
 ```

-This could be nice from an ergonomics perspective, and introduces only a small amount of extra complexity in the implementation: the resolver schema still clearly distinguishes between the `lookup('<type>:<name>')` form and `lookup(type, name)`.
+This could be nice from an ergonomics perspective, and introduces only a small amount of extra complexity in the implementation: the resolver `schemaVersion` key still allows the implementation to distinguish between the `lookup('<type>:<name>')` form and the `lookup(type, name)` form.
 However, it does require introspection on the arguments passed to the functions.

 ### Object-based API